truenas/middleware/docs/userguide/freenas_sharing.rst

 FreeNAS® uses the
 `Netatalk <http://netatalk.sourceforge.net/>`_
 AFP server to share data with Apple systems.
-This section describes the configuration screen for fine-tuning AFP shares created using the
-:ref:`Initial Configuration Wizard`.
-It then provides configuration examples for using the Wizard to create a guest share, configuring Time Machine to backup to a dataset on the FreeNAS® system, and for connecting to the share from a Mac OS X client.
+This section describes the configuration screen for creating AFP shares.
+It then provides configuration examples for creating a guest share, configuring Time Machine to backup to a dataset on the FreeNAS® system, and for connecting to the share from a Mac OS X client.

-To view the AFP share created by the Wizard, click :menuselection:`Sharing --> Apple (AFP)` and highlight the name of the share.
-Click its "Edit" button to see the configuration options shown in Figure 10.1a.
-The values showing for these options will vary, depending upon the information given when the share was created.
+Figure 10.1a shows the :menuselection:`Sharing --> Apple (AFP)` screen.

 **Figure 10.1a: Creating an AFP Share**